homeassistant-extras/zwave-card-set/src/cards/device-center/README.md

 - Groups devices by model type (ZEN55 LR Sensors, ZEN52 Double Relays)
 - Optional area filtering to show devices from specific areas
-- Displays Zooz hub information when no area is specified
+- Displays Z-Wave hub information when no area is specified
 - Automatically organizes devices into logical sections
 - Clean, organized layout for easy viewing
 - Responsive design that works on both desktop and mobile